 Each year, about 20 percent of the graduate student body at Berklee’s campus in Valencia, Spain, chooses to do an internship in their fourth semester.
 Most of these opportunities are arranged by the International Career Center (ICC), which also provides students with expert guidance, cutting-edge resources, and professional development experiences throughout the academic year.

 “As years go by, we see that the master’s students who choose to do the fourth semester internship program are more likely to go into a full-time position quicker upon graduation in comparison to those students who opt out of the program.
-It is a great stepping stone for students to take between graduation and a full-time position,” says Stine Glismand, manager of the ICC.
+It is a great stepping stone for students to take between graduation and a full-time position,” says Stine Glismand, Director of the International Career Center.